-Windows 10 shows the display adapter as a Microsoft Basic Display Adapter, if there is no driver for your graphics card installed.
-In Device Manager, you can see this listed under Display adapters.
+Windows 10 shows the display adapter as a Microsoft Basic Display Adapter if there is no driver for your graphics card installed.
+In the Device Manager, you can see this listed under Display adapters.

 To get full support for your graphics card, the graphics driver specific to your graphics card needs to be installed.